 Gnocchi ready to be boiled!

-How to make gnocchi soup
+How to make this gnocchi soup recipe

-This tomato basil gnocchi soup is easy to make and incredibly cozy and delicious.
+This tomato basil gnocchi soup recipe is easy to make and incredibly cozy and delicious.
 The concept of this gnocchi soup is to boil the gnocchi in the soup in the last few minutes of simmering—you don’t have to cook the gnocchi separately!
 The secret to the creamy tomato basil base is after sauteing onion and garlic, deglaze the pan with white wine vinegar.
 The tangy vinegar brings out the brightness in the tomatoes: here we’ve used DeLallo’s canned petite diced San Marzano-style tomatoes.
 We’ve paired the tomatoes with fresh basil, which brings a delightful savory undertone.
 While it’s not in season anymore, it’s relatively easy to find fresh basil in the supermarket (and it’s readily available at our winter farmer’s markets here in Indy).

-For the gnocchi in this gnocchi soup, we’ve used DeLallo’s packaged mini gnocchi, which are the perfect size for soup!
+For the gnocchi in this gnocchi soup recipe, we’ve used DeLallo’s packaged mini gnocchi, which are the perfect size for soup!
 However, if you can’t find mini gnocchi you can use standard gnocchi.
 DeLallo’s gnocchi are vegan, which makes them perfect for this vegan soup!
 If you’re not vegan, adding grated Parmesan is a must: but it’s not required because the flavor is that good.
-This comfy, cozy gnocchi soup was the perfect thing for a gray day: we hope that you love it too!
+This comfy, cozy gnocchi soup recipe was the perfect thing for a gray day: we hope that you love it too!

 Looking for soup recipes?